top of page

 1️⃣ Think as a human first – clarify the problem and your ideas.

-2️⃣ Use AI to enhance – generate, expand, or refine ideas.
+2️⃣ Use AI to enhance – generate, expand, or refine ideas (NOT replace the human).

 3️⃣ Return to human judgment – evaluate, filter, and apply with care.